 Importing data from Amazon Redshift to Google Sheets is a piece of cake with Amigo Data and not the daunting, tedious task it normally is.
 And with the various importing options available, you can have your data as you like thus making it easier to make a report or analyse the data.

-If you didn’t install Amigo Data earlier on, you can get it from here and try it yourself.
+If you didn’t install Amigo Data earlier on, you can get it from here and try it yourself to export data from redshift.

 You can also use Amigo Data to export data from various other sources such as Snowflake, PostgreSQL, and Google Analytics among others.
 For tutorials on them and other Google Sheets guides, you can find them here.